awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

    + **Security groups** – The **SecurityGroups** value from the AWS CloudFormation output that you generated with [Create your Amazon EKS cluster VPC](getting-started-console.md#vpc-create)\.
 This security group has **ControlPlaneSecurityGroup** in the drop\-down name\.
 **Important**
 The node AWS CloudFormation template modifies the security group that you specify here, so **Amazon EKS strongly recommends that you use a dedicated security group for each cluster control plane \(one per cluster\)**\.
 If this security group is shared with other resources, you might block or disrupt connections to those resources\.
+   + \(Optional\) Choose **Configure Kubernetes Service IP address range** and specify a **Service IPv4 range** if you want to specify which CIDR block Kubernetes assigns service IP addresses from\.
+The CIDR block must meet the following requirements:
+     + Within one of the following ranges: 10\.0\.0\.0/8, 172\.16\.0\.0\.0/12, or 192\.168\.0\.0/16\.
+     + Between /24 and /12\.
+     + Doesn't overlap with any CIDR block specified in your VPC\.

+     We recommend specifying a CIDR block that doesn't overlap with any other networks that are peered or connected to your VPC\.
+If you don't enable this, Kubernetes assigns service IP addresses from either the 10\.100\.0\.0/16 or 172\.20\.0\.0/16 CIDR blocks\.
+**Important**
+You can only specify a custom CIDR block when you create a cluster and can't change this value once the cluster is created\.
    + For **Cluster endpoint access** – Choose one of the following options:
      + **Public** – Enables only public access to your cluster's Kubernetes API server endpoint\.
 Kubernetes API requests that originate from outside of your cluster's VPC use the public endpoint\.
 By default, access is allowed from any source IP address\.
 You can optionally restrict access to one or more CIDR ranges such as 192\.168\.0\.0/16, for example, by selecting **Advanced settings** and then selecting **Add source**\.
      + **Private** – Enables only private access to your cluster's Kubernetes API server endpoint\.
 Kubernetes API requests that originate from within your cluster's VPC use the private VPC endpoint\.